nicolenair/goodreads-recommendations-app/README.md

 # How to Use

+I am using a Node.js backend and a MySQL backend — so you will need to install both.
+I handle interfacing between the two in the code provided.
+But you need them installed before the interfacing will work.
+To get node, see https://www.npmjs.com/get-npm.
+To get mysql, see https://dev.mysql.com/doc/mysql-osx-excerpt/5.7/en/osx-installation.html.

 You need to create a file called "users.txt" containing a list of Goodreads userIDs that will function as your "dataset" Example:
 ~~~
 8979787